a single card, sent once, is a gesture.

 our ancestors knew this.

-somewhere along the way, we forgot.
+but somewhere along the way, we forgot.

-we learned instead to grieve in private, to shrink ourselves and take up less space, to move through illness, transition, and joy without burdening others.
+we learned instead to grieve in private, to shrink ourselves and take up less space, to move through illness, transition, and joy without burdening others. to mistake independence for strength, denying those who love us the opportunity to walk through the season with us — and denying ourselves the gift of being truly seen.

 this is love in action.